 Lisa Hinkelman, Ph.D is a nationally recognized researcher, speaker and author who is a foremost authority on educating and empowering girls and creating environments that foster girls’ confidence, self-esteem and successful decision-making.
 She has spent more than ten years researching girls and education adults both as a professor at The Ohio State University and as the Founder and CEO of the national non-profit Ruling Our eXperiences (ROX), an organization that delivers evidence-based programming, research, education and training focused on the critical issues impacting girls.

 Lisa grew up in Pittsburgh and is a graduate of Chatham College.
 She is the author of the award-winning book, ‘Girls Without Limits: Helping Girls Achieve Healthy Relationships Academic Success and Interpersonal Strength’, Corwin Press, 2013.
 She works with schools, corporations, associations and organizations across the country to address the social, emotional, educational, safety and leadership issues impacting girls.

 We are committed to making GWP programs accessible to all members.
 If you have questions about the venue, or if an accommodation would be helpful to fully participate in this program, please reach out to Paula or call 412-471-6488 and we will make every effort to accommodate your request.

-The closest garages to the Centre City Tower Building are Smithfield/Liberty Garage and Mellon Garage.
+The closest garages to the Koppers Building are Smithfield/Liberty Garage and Mellon Garage.
 Parking garage information is available via the ParkPGH app.